 An outline planning application (with all matters reserves except for means of access from Walshes Road) will be submitted for up 100 residential dwellings, new internal access roads and footways, car parking, open spaces, sustainable urban drainage system and associated landscaping.

 It is anticipated that the maximum height will be 2.5 storeys.
 The Report draws attention to the accumulative effects from other schemes including 160 houses on land South of Walshes Road, Jordan’s Nursery, Tollwood Road and the Plough & Horses pub.
-Any potential adverse effects on the Ashdown Forest from additional traffic will be mitigated by the new greenspace (SANG) at Walshes Manor.
-In 2014 Wealden District Council said the SANG would unlock future development and the Head of Planning warned Crowborough Town Council to expect a flood of applications.
+Any potential adverse effects on the Ashdown Forest from additional traffic will be mitigated by the new greenspace (SANGS) at Walshes Manor.
+In 2014 Wealden District Council said the SANGS would unlock future development and the Head of Planning warned Crowborough Town Council to expect a flood of applications.

 Click to the see the report submitted by Barton Willmore on behalf of Catesby Estates Ltd.